aprilweilab/mrpast/RELEASING.md

 ## Version numbering

-Version numbering follows picovcf's version, always.
 Bump the version in setup.py whenever a release is done on GitHub.
+Major version number is incremented on breaking changes, minor version number is incremented for backwards- compatible changes.

+Version number needs to be updated in `setup.py` and `conda/meta.yaml`.

 ## Packaging for PyPi